trilioData/tempest/README.md

 * NOTES

-* There is need for workloadmgr client installation when the test case is testing CLI.
-For sanity tests example, all the tests are API based, so it'll not be necessary to install workloadmgr client in virtual env.
-Install it by adding workloadmgr client to requirement.txt.

-* Also, for CLI based test cases, having openstack's rc file sourced (environment variables populated) is mandatory before trigerring any test cases.

-Following env variables are needed for workloadmgr test cases to work:

-    OS_TENANT_ID
-    OS_TENANT_NAME
-    OS_PROJECT_DOMAIN_NAME
-    OS_DOMAIN_ID
-    OS_DOMAIN_NAME
-    OS_USER_DOMAIN_ID

 * Adding the license to triliovault is a mandatory for any succeeding test case.
 You can add it to triliovault by CLI/UI.
-Please use license file provided at tempest/test_licenses/tvault_license_10VM.txt for Sanity test.

-* For running Sanity Test scenario -

-      ./run_tempest.sh tempest.api.workloadmgr.sanity.test_create_full_snapshot

-      Test Results - test_results

-      Test Log - tempest.log